Friday, August 26, 2016

 Fish transporting houses.
 And a beautiful woman, with half a head.
 It’s a wild collection of images.

-Alex Lechuga - hiding from the hot afternoon sun
+Alex Lechuga - hiding from the afternoon sun

-This last week the western perimeter wall of the airport was given a stunning makeover by painters sponsored by the municipality of Isla Mujeres in conjunction with World Art Destinations from Cancun; artists such as Alex Lechuga originally from Puebla and now living in Cancun.
+Last week, the western perimeter wall of the airport was given a stunning makeover by painters sponsored by the municipality of Isla Mujeres in conjunction with World Art Destinations from Cancun; artists such as Alex Lechuga, originally from Puebla and now living in Cancun.

 Then there is Capitan Klavis (Geovani Klavis Delgado), Chugs (Juan Chuger Herrera), and Dherzu Uzala also based in the Playa del Carmen – Cancun area.